 alternation of generations

-A feature of the life cycle of most plants and many lower animals by which successive
+Alternation of generations is a feature of the life cycle of most plants and many lower animals by which successive

 generations reproduce alternately sexually and asexually.

 |Many plants have two distinct phases in their life

 cycles.
 The gametophyte which produces the haploid male and female

 gametes; and the sporophyte which produces diploid spores.
 During

 the course of evolution there has been a gradual shift from the gametophyte